Heatwave in Île-de-France: why is transport traffic disrupted?

 A tram on line T3b in the 16th arrondissement of Paris. © Amir Habibi

-The technical teams that manage the day-to-day operation of the lines (SNCF and RATP) are mobilized to inspect the tracks and monitor the equipment in real time.
+The technical teams that manage the day-to-day operation of the lines (SNCF Réseau and RATP) are mobilised to inspect the tracks and monitor trains, trams and RER trains in real time.

 High temperatures = immediate adaptation of traffic